 Fig. 111.
 Good gun fit is critical to fast, accurate defensive shooting.
-Photos A and B show proper hand and trigger finger placement, made possible through proper gun fit, while C shows the gap between the trigger finger and frame that should exist when the gun fits the hand and fingers correctly.
+Photas A and B show proper hand and trigger finger placement, made possible through proper gun fit, while C shows the gap between the trigger finger and frame that should exist when the gun fits the hand and fingers correctly.

-maintain a consistent grip, positions your trigger finger in the proper location on the trigger, and facilitates your assumption of a stable shooting position.
+Case 3:17-cv-01017-BEN-JLB Document 132-6 Field 12/01/22 PageID.17438 Page 50 of maintain a consistent grip, positions your trigger finger in the proper location on the trigger, and facilitates your assumption of a stable shooting position.
 Before you purchase a gun, you should test-fire a number of different models to determine which fits you best.
 Guidance on gun fit can be provided by NRA Certified Instructors.

 Test-firing a variety of handguns also will give you the opportunity to experience different action mechanisms.
-While there are a variety of handgun types, including single- and double-action revolvers, single-action, double-action and double-action-only semi-automatics, derringers and even single-shots, the novice defensive shooter will be best served by either a double-action revolver or a double-action semi-automatic.
+While there are a variety of handgun types, including single- and double-action revolvers, singleaction, double-action and double-action-only semi-automatics, derringers and even single-shots, the novice defensive shooter will be best served by either a double-action revolver or a double-action semi-automatic.